 2Understand your Macro splits

-Macros, short for macronutrients, are simply the following food groups: proteins, fats, carbohydrates.
+Macros, short for macronutrients, are simply the following food groups: proteins, fats, and carbohydrates.

 We all need them and each is vital for our metabolism to work correctly and efficiently.
-You can quickly search for a Macro calculator online and you can easily get a handful of options, like this one: https://www.bodybuilding.com/fun/macronutrients_calculator.htm
+You can quickly search for a Macro calculator online to know the right breakdown for you.

 Once you have your splits, write them down and make sure to follow them when preparing your meal plan.